Knee Pain by Location

 - Pain in the back of the knee can be caused by arthritis or cysts, known as Baker’s cysts.
 Baker’s cysts are an accumulation of joint fluid (synovial fluid) that forms behind the knee.

-- Instability or the knee giving way is also another common knee problem.
+- Instability or the knee giving way is also another common problem.
 Instability is usually associated with damage or problems with the meniscus, collateral ligaments or patella tracking.

-- Knee pain can also be caused by tendinitis which is inflammation, irritation and swelling of a tendon.
+- The pain can also be caused by tendinitis which is inflammation, irritation and swelling of a tendon.
 Tendinitis pain in the knee is located in the front of the knee or the lateral side of the knee.
 The pain often gets worse when going up and down stairs or inclines.
 Tendinitis knee pain is common in runners, skiers and cyclists.